-Programming proficiency means that you and get something done without a lot of help.
+Programming proficiency means that you can get something done without a lot of help.
 If you always need help for everything, you are not proficient, and you are a drag on your organization.
 You will need to be a contributor.
-In this class you need to be able to write decent code on the midterms and final exam.
+In this class you need to be able to write decent code without help on the midterms and final exam.